adarsh-kishore786/Projects/CGPA-Dockerized/README.md

 docker image build -t cgpa .
 docker container run cgpa
 ```
 That's it!
-Everything is handled by the `Dockerfile`
+Everything is handled by the `Dockerfile`.

 ## Change the data files
 I have included some sample grade files in the repository.
 You can change those